 17. Arftul Home

-Artful Home is another Etsy-like website that you may be able to list and sell your products on.
+Artful Home is another website that you may be able to list and sell your products on.
 To sell your artistic creations on Artful Home, you must first be approved.
-Every artist on the platform has been evalauted by a panel to ensure that only the highest quality products are offered.
+Every artist on the platform has been evaluated by a panel to ensure that only the highest quality products are offered.

 To get started on Artful Home, you must first submit an application with an application fee.
 The artwork you submit with your application is then reviewed by the Art Advisory Team.
 It may take 6-8 weeks to receive the results of your application.
 If you are accepted, you can then set up your account and submit your artistic work.
 And if your application is rejected, you can apply again with another portfolio.

 One thing I really like about Artful Home is that the company helps to market your products across North America through email marketing campaigns.
 This allows you to focus on creating new designs while Artful Home works on your behalf to sell your products.

 One thing I’m not too crazy about with this site is the fact they they do require a very hefty one-time membership fee.
 Thankfully, it’s possible to pay this fee in installments.

 Website: Artful Home

 iCraft is another of the many websites to consider if you are interested in listing your products on as many marketplaces as possible to increase exposure.
 Based in Ontario, Canada, iCraft is a marketplace that lets you sell your custom art, crafts, and fashion creations, but it also has another feature that I find very interesting.
 You can also accept requests for custom orders or commissioned work (if you choose to do so).